Microsoft Windows Software Development Kit (ISO) for September CTP of Windows Vista and .NET Framework 3.0 Runtime Components September 29, 2006

 Test Driven Development Related Podcasts September 20, 2006

-Posted by Patricio in Agile, Coding, Software Engineering.1 comment so far
+Posted by Patricio in Agile, Coding, Software Engineering.

 It’s been an Test-Driven few weeks in the .NET podcasting scene.
 If you’re into it, here are some audio shows that should help you learn a little bit about this world.